This post is from the nationally acclaimed writer for Inman;

 What is the property worth in the eyes of the buyer or seller?
 This is where the disconnect comes in, and an agreement cannot be reached.

-The reality about selling a home is, the market rarely thinks as highly of it as a seller does.
+The reality about selling a home is that the market rarely thinks as highly of it as a seller does.

-A buyer often has only a surface-level view and the things a seller thinks a buyer would find valuable couldn’t be further from the buyer’s mind.
+A buyer often has only a surface-level view, and the things a seller thinks a buyer would find valuable may not be in the buyer’s mind.

 Even if a home appears to be well-priced, it is rare any agent will disclose that in showing feedback in case their customer wants to make an offer.

-Besides understanding sales data; pricing a home properly requires skill, market knowledge, a comparable market analysis, and sheer gut instinct.
+Pricing a home properly requires skill, market knowledge, a comparable market analysis, and sheer gut instinct, in addition to understanding sales data.